Meet the Speakers

 David O’Sullivan

 David is from Ireland, a relatively small but formidable island in the Northeast Atlantic.
-He is a Marine Biologist and has been with Ireland’s Marine Institute for over 12 years across a number of sections.
+He is a Marine Biologist and has been with Ireland’s Marine Institute for over 14 years across a number of sections.
+Previous research involved mapping larval transportation models, which contributed to sustainable management of commercial fish stocks and provided practical advice on marine-spatial planning.
+With INFOMAR, Ireland’s national seabed mapping programme, he developed the value-added and education program to help translate complex seabed mapping data to a range of audiences.

 David O’Sullivan

 David is from Ireland, a relatively small but formidable island in the Northeast Atlantic.
-He is a Marine Biologist and has been with Ireland’s Marine Institute for over 12 years across a number of sections.
+He is a Marine Biologist and has been with Ireland’s Marine Institute for over 14 years across a number of sections.
+Previous research involved mapping larval transportation models, which contributed to sustainable management of commercial fish stocks and provided practical advice on marine-spatial planning.
+With INFOMAR, Ireland’s national seabed mapping programme, he developed the value-added and education program to help translate complex seabed mapping data to a range of audiences.

 Our Shared Ocean - Program Manager, Irish Marine Institute